Zeeium/energy-simulation-optimization/README.md

 # Energy Demand Simulation & Microreactor Optimization

 A Python-based simulation system that models energy demand across different zones and optimizes microreactor placement for both normal operations and disaster scenarios using mathematical optimization.
+# Disclaimer, Majority of the code is created using generative AI.
+This was to create a visual representation of the task we are trying to accomplish.
 ## Features

 - **Grid-based zone mapping** with residential, commercial, and industrial areas